Hiking is more fun with gadgets

 Backpacking chair for relaxing

 You have spent all morning climbing over hill and dale, jumping trees and scrambling over rocks, you are tired and you don’t want to sit on the ground, you want to relax.
 Problem is that you are now on top of a hill with no couches in sight.
 The solution, bring a hiking chair.
-These chairs are super light weight in construction and pack up small.
-If you can spare and extra pound or so in your pack, consider bringing one of these along.
+These chairs are super lightweight in construction and pack up small.
+If you can spare an extra pound or so in your pack, consider bringing one of these along.

 Don’t skimp on quality though.
 You don’t want a chair that will fail and drop you on the ground.
 The Helinox Chair One is rated to hold 320# and weighs under 2#.
 There are lots of options though so weigh how fancy you want to get with weight and cost.
+If you are looking for a camping chair that holds a lot of weight, check out my post on ultralight backpacking chairs for big guys.